MattNikonorov/Typing-Animation-in-CSS/README.md

 https://codepen.io/matveynikon/pen/powWNYa

 It's likely that at some point in your development journey, you came across an API provider landing page and saw a code-block like that, demonstrating the implementation of their API.
-I personally find this a really neat implementation of the typewriter animation, and find that it looks more attractive and inviting than a static chunk of code.
+I personally find this a really practical and relevant implementation of the typewriter effect, and find that it looks more attractive and inviting than a static chunk of code.

 *************